b-a-b-e/SerialExhaustiveSearch/README.md

 Trial structure
 ---
 - presentation of sequence stimuli (display each digit for 1.2s)
-- presentaiton of test digit (either in sequence or not) (after 2s delay)
+- presentaiton of test digit (either present or absent) (after 2s delay)
 - record response

 Response
 ---
-'k' = test digit in sequence
+'d' = test digit in sequence

-'d' = test digit not in sequence
+'k' = test digit not in sequence

 Data to record
 ---